0815sailsman/gitops-deploy-server/README.md

 Mount the podman socket of your desired user into the container and set XDG_RUNTIME_DIR when running the container using the [provided compose file](podman-compose.yml).

+### Environment variables
+ - WEBHOOK_SECRET: see below, pre shared key
+ - UID: the uid for the user on the host from which you want to use the podman socket
+ - ENV_REPO_ON_HOST: Path to the root of your environment repository
+ - HOST_PORT: Port for the application
+ - GITOPS_SERVICES_DIRECTORY: relative path from root of env repo to the services directory

 ### Secret
 You need to setup a secrets file for this, containing a `WEBHOOK_SECRET` as the preshared key.
 The clients also know it and sign their messages with it.